traefik/traefik/docs/content/migration/v2-to-v3.md

 ### HTTP3 Experimental Configuration

-In v3, HTTP/3 is no longer an experimental feature, and the associated `experimental.http3` option is now removed in v3.
+In v3, HTTP/3 is no longer an experimental feature.
+It can be enabled on entry points without the associated `experimental.http3` option, which is now removed.
 It is now unsupported and would prevent Traefik to start.

 ??? example "An example usage of v2 Experimental `http3` option"